matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

    and the `count` of the number of annotations of that `type` and `key` which reference that event.
- * `m.replace` aggregations provide the most recent edited version of the event in the main event body, and then in the bundle itself there are keys for `event_id` (the ID of the original event at the root of the sequence of edits).
+ * `m.replace` aggregations provide the most recent edited version of the event in the main event contents, but with the metadata (sender & ts) of the original event.
+Then in the bundle itself there are keys for  `event_id` (the ID of the original event at the root of the sequence of edits).
    `origin_server_ts` (for when it was edited) and `sender` for who did the edit.
-   This allows the client to identify the message as an edit.
+This allows the client to identify the message as an edit, and easily tell who authored the edit and when (given the event itself tracks the original message's metadata).
  * `m.reference` list the `event_id` and event `type` of the events which reference that event.

-  XXX: shouldn't the origin_server_ts and sender of an edit event already tell you who sent it and when?
-Why do we also have it on the bundle data?

   XXX: An alternative approach could be to (also?) use a filter to specify/override how to aggregate custom relation types, which would then